Anshpatel2434/UniAsk/README.md

 ## 🔑 Visit Our Website

 Link - https://uni-ask.vercel.app
+- Please wait for 1 minute to let the backend server wake up from sleep

 ### For LJ University Students
 If you're a student from LJ University, you can directly sign up or sign in using your enrollment number.